 He provides neurological consultations; neurophysiology services (nerve conduction studies and electromyography) for the diagnosis of neuromuscular disorders and Botulinum toxin (Botox) therapies for various conditions including cervical dystonia, blepharospasm, hemifacial spasm, axillary hyperhidrosis and chronic migraine.

 Dr Nguyen completed her undergraduate medical training at the University of Melbourne, with postgraduate training at the Western and Alfred hospitals.
 She undertook specialist training in neurology at the Austin and Alfred hospitals before being awarded the Australian and New Zealand Association of Neurologists (ANZAN) overseas fellowship at The Royal Free Hospital, London (UK).
-She has completed two fellowships in Multiple Sclerosis (MS) and Neuroimmunology, through the University of British Columbia in Vancouver (Canada) and the Royal Melbourne Hospital.
-She is currently completing a PhD though the University of Melbourne, investigating prediction markers, volumetric MRI and pregnancy in patients with MS.
+She completed two fellowships in Multiple Sclerosis (MS) and Neuroimmunology, through the University of British Columbia, Vancouver (Canada) and Royal Melbourne Hospital.
+During her PhD at the University of Melbourne, she was the recipient of the MS Research Australia postgraduate scholarship and Ian Ballard Travel Award.
+Her main research interests include pregnancy, utility of volumetric MRI and predicting and monitoring outcomes in MS and other neuroimmunological diseases.

 Dr Tu is a consultant neurologist at the Western Health practising in general neurology and stroke medicine.
 He completed his neurology training at the Box Hill Hospital, Footscray Hospital and Monash Medical Centre followed by further training in stroke medicine at the Royal Melbourne Hospital.